maxfischer2781/cpy2py/README.md

 ## Current State ##

 The module currently allows dispatching arbitrary function calls.
+Objects may be created and persist inside the twinterpeter.
+Object attributes and methods can be accessed and used.
 Any pickle'able objects may be used as parameters.

 ### Current Limitations ###